unique-idea/unique-idea/README.md

 <a href="https://github.com/unique-idea"><img alt="GitHub contributors" src="https://img.shields.io/github/contributors/unique-idea/unique-idea?color=2b9348"></a>

 # <img src="https://github.com/unique-idea/unique-idea/blob/main/gifs/sunglassess.gif" atl="sun-glass" width="60" height="60"/> Hi You !
-<h3 align="center">I'm Thanh a prefer logical person so I choose to be a back-end developer.
-A passionate back-end developer with a unique style of code, currently, I am looking for a way, and an important purpose to try my best, in that time,
+<h3 align="center">I'm Thanh a prefer logical person, so I choose to be a back-end developer.
+A passionate back-end developer with a unique style of code, currently, I am looking for a way and an important purpose to try my best, at that time,
 I will improve all my personal skills necessary for my work.
 Nice to meet you! </h3>